MAIRubyTeam/sinatra/public/app/store/Readme.md

-This folder contains store instances (identified by storeId) and store types (with "store.foo" aliases).
+This folder contains the stores